Type to search

 Are USB Mics Any Good?

-There is a misconception that USB microphones are third-class citizens in the world of recording audio, and that simply isn’t true.
-The best USB microphones offer versatility, natural vocal output, and ease of use, often without costing as much as other mic types.
+There is a misconception that USB mics are third-class citizens in the world of recording audio, and that simply isn’t true.
+The finest USB mics offer versatility, natural vocal output, and ease of use, often without costing as much as other mic types

-USB microphones are great at picking up and emphasizing vocals while muting room noise.
-They’re certainly a step up from built-in computer microphones and can even go head-to-head with microphones that require a separate interface.
+USB mics are great at picking up and emphasizing vocals while muting room noise.
+They’re certainly a step up from built-in computer microphones and can even go head-to-head with mics that require a separate interface.

 What is the Difference Between a USB Mic and a Regular Mic?

-USB microphones are essentially plug-and-play.
-This is because USB microphones have a built-in audio interface and preamp which allows users to simply plug in their USB microphone to a computer and start recording.
+Mics using a USB connection are essentially plug-and-play.
+This is because they have a built-in audio interface and preamp which allows users to simply plug in their microphone to a computer and start recording.

-The main benefit of a USB microphone over an XLR microphone is the setup’s ease.
-XLR connections tend to be a little more complicated because they require the use of an audio interface with onboard controls.
-On the other hand, with a USB microphone, all you have to do is plug the USB cable into your computer or phone.
+The main benefit of a USB microphone over an XLR mic is the setup’s ease.
+An XLR setup tends to be a little more complicated because XLR microphones require the use of an audio interface with onboard controls.
+They also have separate channels so that the sounds don’t interfere with one another.
+On the other hand, with a USB microphone, all you have to do is plug the USB cable, either a USB-A or a Type C one, into your computer or phone.

 Most of these mics will have onboard controls on the microphone itself.
 You’ll often find a mute button, a volume control knob, a knob for gain control, headphone volume control, and a polar pattern button on the interface.
 Port types will vary depending on the mic, and they’re usually mini USB, micro USB, and USB-C.